rupesh123415/ai-bookstore-manager/README.md

 # ai-bookstore-manager
-Theis project mainly AIMS to use AI to manage the bookstore easily.
+This project mainly AIMS to use AI to manage the bookstore easily.